drscotthawley/flow-matching-flowers/README.md

 1. working in some kind of compressed (VQ-)VAE space like the [flowers-vqgan](https://github.com/drscotthawley/vqgan-shh) I made last fall could help with, but... actually I was having trouble doing that with another dataset (128x128x3 images compressed to 16x16x4 RVQ), so... this is why I'm back to trying a more standard dataset (the flowers), and with no compression.
 (Trying the VQ thing is next on my to-do list though.)
 2. Doing a multiscale or progressive-multiscale approach ala Google's ImageGen, using the endpoint of a lower-resolution flow, upscaling it, and training a larger model to predict the difference.
 Relatedly, Stable Diffusion 3's base model was 128x128 upon which they trained super-resolution models.
 Maybe the key for 128x128 is just to let it train for months?

+**UPDATE:** Straining in a 32x32x4 latent space, and starting to get some flower-y shapes! https://wandb.ai/drscotthawley/flowers-flow-vq?nw=nwuserdrscotthawley

 # Improving the "rate of training"?